kiegroup/github-action-build-chain/README.md

 ### tool command: resume

 The `resume` command lets you continue your build from the last point of failure.
 When running any `build-chain build` commands, it will produce a state file in the current working directory which will store all the data related to its execution.
 If you run `build-chain tools resume` in the same working directory, then `build-chain` will pick up that state file, reconstruct `build-chain build`'s previous state and continue execution from the first point of failure.
+Note that the tokens are not stored in the state file, so you have to pass them again to the `resume` command using the `--token` option or setting them as env variables.

 To run from the current working directory